Don’t Fool Yourself into Thinking You Have Nothing to Worry About

 Having a stocked pantry doesn’t mean you will live forever.
 In order to be truly prepared, you have to be able to feed yourself forever.
 Does that look like starting a vegetable garden or getting started with small livestock like raising chickens?
 What about Aquaponics?
 The process of feeding yourself and your family never stops until you die.

 The idea here is that you can’t go out and buy a whole pallet of freeze-dried emergency foods and expect that you are finished.
-Having a great supply of food so that you can outlast most any temporary crisis can give you a huge leg up but is not a magic bullet.
+Having a great supply of food so that you can outlast almost any temporary crisis can give you a huge leg up but is not a magic bullet.

 I just need an awesome Survival arsenal and I can handle anyone

 Guns are an important part of my survival plans, but simply having one strapped to my side doesn’t or should not give me a false sense of security.
 This is a tool and that is all.
 With a firearm, I will have the opportunity to react in ways that I otherwise wouldn’t.
 This isn’t an invisible shield against violence; it won’t protect me from dedicated bad guys or the stupid actions I may take myself.
-There is so much more to security than simply having a bang stick and we are all wise to temper our bravado in the face of disaster just because we bought a gun.
+There is so much more to security than simply having a bang stick, and we are all wise to temper our bravado in the face of disaster just because we bought a gun.
 This can go the same way for bad guys too who get cocky when they have a firearm.
 Just because you have a gun that doesn’t mean someone can’t walk up behind you and put their own bullet in the back of your skull.

 I have a backup generator

-A generator is another one of those great tools we talk about often and I have one.
+A generator is another one of those great tools we talk about often, and I have one.
 Does that mean I will have power for the rest of my life?
 Nope.
 Actually, I would be really happy with 500 hours of run time out of the generator.
 I have plenty of fuel stored up and oil, but mechanical things break eventually.
 If you don’t have spare parts or more importantly the know-how to fix a generator, you have to look at this as a finite resource.

 I have a hidden survival retreat